 You should create boards about topics you write about or plan to write about.

 Don’t be afraid to really niche down into smaller sub-niches.
-The more specific you can make your board the better.
-I've even found some niche-specific boards show up in Google search results.
+The more specific you can make your board, the better.

-Do a keyword search for your niche and follow the accounts that have pins at the top of the search results.
+Do a keyword search for your niche and follow the accounts with pins at the top of the search results.

 You will probably end up getting a few followers of your own by following a few accounts first.
-You can start with my Pinterest account here.
+You can follow my Pinterest account here.